KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/the-raelven-attribution.md

 ## R4 · The fabricated-admission claim, denied on the record

-The confrontation Note asserts "by your own admission you were asked to not release your work by openai and yet you did." **The author's denial is recorded: categorically false — no such request occurred and no such admission exists.** The claim cites an admission without locating one; under audit discipline the burden sits with the claimant to produce the admission's source, and none has been produced.
+The confrontation Note asserts "by your own admission you were asked to not release your work by openai and yet you did." **The author's denial is recorded: categorically unfounded — no such request occurred and no such admission exists.** The claim cites an admission without locating one; under audit discipline the burden sits with the claimant to produce the admission's source, and none has been produced.
 Logged as a fabricated-attribution instance (a claim about the author's own statements that the author's record does not contain).

 ## R5 · Collateral observations